01-edu/public/subjects/smart-road/README.md

 ### Objectives

 Do you remember the [`road_intersection`](https://public.01-edu.org/subjects/road_intersection/) raid done in the Rust Piscine?
-Well, you will have to create another traffic control strategy and its simulation, but this time without traffic lights and with a smart intersection management strategy.
+Well, you will have to create another traffic control strategy and its simulation.
+However, this time it will have to be done without traffic lights and with a smart intersection management strategy.

-Most of the time intersections might lead to serious traffic jams on multiple roads, which wastes time and money of drivers and also causes unnecessary air pollutions.
-It is also reported that about 96% of the intersection-related crashes had critical reasons to be the drivers fault, such as inadequate surveillance, false assumption of other actions, and turns with obstructed view.
+Most of the time overused intersections might lead to serious traffic jams on multiple roads, which wastes drivers'time and money, and also causes unnecessary air pollution.
+Additionaly in the U.S. according to a study from the National Highway Traffic Safery administration, it is reported that about 96% of the intersection-related crashes had critical reasons to be the drivers fault, such as inadequate surveillance, false assumption of other actions, and turns with obstructed view.

 [Autonomous vehicles](https://en.wikipedia.org/wiki/Self-driving_car) (AVs) is a promising solution to traffic accidents.
-An optimistic prediction is that AVs will be publicly available in the next decade, and thus traffic problems related to autonomous vehicles are also being extensively investigated.
+An optimistic prediction is that AVs will be publicly available in the next decade, and thus traffic issues related to autonomous vehicles are also being extensively investigated.

 Current intersection management strategies, such as the traditional traffic light and other more advanced methods are designed exclusively for human drivers.
 With the rapid development of AVs, new traffic strategies must be taken into account.\
 This is where you come in.
-You will have to create this new traffic strategy algorithm so that AVs can pass an intersection without any collisions and with a minimum traffic congestion.
+You will have to create this new traffic strategy algorithm, so that AVs can pass an intersection without any collisions and with a minimum of traffic congestion.

 ### Instructions